Skip to main content

 Purpose

-When you use this, you can set working hours for your crew, view available time on the schedule board, and schedule overnight visits with this feature.
+Time-Based Scheduling assists in scheduling visits at specific times instead of just on a specific day.
+You can set working hours for your crew, view available time on the schedule board, and schedule overnight visits with this feature.

-Setting Up Time-Based Scheduling
+Set Up Time-Based Scheduling

 To start using Time Based Scheduling, you must first configure your Branch and Route settings.